jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 ```

 <div class="danger">Unplug your network cable now and verify that machine no longer has network connectivity.</div>

+<div class="note">Most of the rest of this guide should be run as root.
+The default permissions on the Yubikey device under the Debian LiveCD don't allow non-root users to interact with it.
+We could fix it but this is a LiveCD and it won't survive the reboot so life is simpler just doing the key generation and key-to-card operations as root.</div>

 ## Generating the GPG keys